ltelab/disdrodb/docs/source/readers.rst

    processing to make the ``pandas.DataFrame`` compliant with the DISDRODB L0A standards.
    Typically, the reader include code to drop columns not compliant with the expected set of DISDRODB variables and to create a UTC ``time`` column into datetime type format.
-   In the returned ``pandas.DataFrame``, each row must correspond to a timestep !
+   In the returned ``pandas.DataFrame``, each row must correspond to one timestep.

 In the DISDRODB L0A format, the raw precipitation spectrum, named ``raw_drop_number`` , it is expected to be defined as a string with a series of values separated by a delimiter like ``,`` or ``;``.